avafinger/cap-v4l2/readme.md

 	./build_script.sh
 	./cap 1920 1080 4 1 -999 -1 -1 (output will be frame_1920x1080.jpg)

-- Important:
+- Important (A64):

-You will need the Linux headers source files (/usr/src/linux-headers-XXXXXXX) whend building for A64, install the kernel headers
+You will need Linux headers source files (/usr/src/linux-headers-XXXXXXX) when building for A64, install the kernel headers

-Build fo A64 using:
+Building for A64 use the provided script:

 	./build_script_A64.sh

+- Important (A83T):

+If you run cap on BananaPi M3 you need to re-compile kernel and supress some BPI fix for the 8M sensor that set v4l2 minimum buffer to 8.

+Building for A83T use the provided script:

+	./build_script.sh

-- you can also run a simple test ./test_ov5640.sh to grab all frames and display some FPS statistics
+- you can run a simple test ./test_ov5640.sh to grab all frames and display some FPS statistics

 Output from testing cap app